 Graphics Card Ports are the Biggest Limiting Factor for Dual Monitors

-Having the right ports is a bigger consideration as compared to whether a single graphics card supports 2 monitors or not.
+Having the correct ports is a more significant consideration than whether a single graphics card supports two monitors.

-Even if the graphics card’s chipset supports 2 monitors, you need to have the right amount and type of ports in order to connect 2 monitors.
+Even if the graphics card’s chipset supports two monitors, you need the right amount and type of ports to connect two monitors.

 Right Amount of Ports on Dedicated Graphics Card

-Take for instance the back I/O panel of one of the weakest and entry level graphics card, the NVIDIA GT 710.
+Take, for instance, the back I/O panel of one of the weakest and entry-level graphics cards, the NVIDIA GT 710.

-Now this is a dedicated graphics card that only offers one DVI and one HDMI port.
+This dedicated graphics card offers only one DVI and one HDMI port.

-Say you have connected one of your monitors to the DVI port, but your second monitor is missing the HDMI port, and only has a VGA port instead, in that case you will need to get an HDMI-VGA adapter (which in many cases gives unsatisfactory results) and your whole setup can get messy.
+Say you have connected one of your monitors to the DVI port, but your second monitor is missing the HDMI port and only has a VGA port.
+In that case, you will need to get an HDMI-VGA adapter (which often gives unsatisfactory results), and your whole setup can get messy.

-As such, when building a dual monitor setup, you must make sure that your monitor and your graphics card have the right amount of ports.
+As such, when building a dual monitor setup, you must ensure that your monitor and graphics card have the right amount of ports.

-Amount of Displays are Limited by the Amount of Ports
+Amount of Displays is Limited by the Number of Ports

 Even if your GPU’s chipset supports multiple monitors, you need to have as many ports on it as well.

-The NVIDIA GT 710 above itself can support upto 3 displays.
-However, due to the fact that this graphics card only has 2 ports, you are only limited to installing a maximum of 2 monitors with this!
+The NVIDIA GT 710 above itself can support up to 3 displays.
+However, because this graphics card only has two ports, you are limited to installing a maximum of 2 monitors with this!

 Also Read: Does Dual Monitor Use More GPU?